mattclarke/advent_of_code_24/README.md

 For the last value (0) of our program
 OUT B % 8 must be 0
 So we can try all the possible values of B and see which ones (plural!) work.

+Note: plural because multiple values of B could be a solution.

 A = 0
 B = A % 8 => 0